NBC 7's San Diego Weather Resources: Find What you need today

 According to the San Diego County Department of Public Works, there could be several hazards in your home following a flood.
 Here are some steps you should take:

-- Document all flood loss for flood insurance, government assistance, and tax deduction purposes; and
+- Document all flood loss for flood insurance, government assistance and tax deduction purposes

 - Pay attention to local news for information on any financial assistance available from FEMA.
 If access to the internet is available, use FEMAs website for up-to-date information on disaster assistance (www.fema.gov).